-- Ensure all aspects of the Quota Management System are monitored such as prior reporting, Drummond SAU catch cap, closed periods and chain of custody requirements in catch disposal records (CDR) including auditing. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at change of ownership in fish processing premises. - Conduct intelligence driven operations that give rise to appropriate enforcement action. - Respond to reported incidents/issue. - Communicate activities in formal reporting.
+- Ensure all aspects of the Quota Management System are monitored such as prior reporting and chain of custody requirements in catch disposal records (CDR) including auditing. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at change of ownership in fish processing premises. - Conduct intelligence driven operations that give rise to appropriate enforcement action. - Respond to reported incidents/issue. - Communicate activities in formal reporting.